 The defense will apparently be presenting evidence that Lee — who we know was in town for business after moving to Florida, but previously lived in SF full time — only got six hours of sleep over that early April weekend in 2023, and his bender continued all day Monday into Tuesday morning, when the stabbing occurred.

-We also have clue about how the defense plans to counter the mountain of evidence that suggests Momeni had a strong motive to protect or avenge his sister.
+We also have a clue about how the defense plans to counter the mountain of evidence that suggests Momeni had a strong motive to protect or avenge his sister.
 Per KTVU, Zangeneh said, "The hours leading up to this, this motive they're trying to tell you, doesn't exist, and we have the text messages between Bob and Nima to prove it."

 The prosecution began Monday giving their opening statement, and as KTVU reports, they highlighted a key piece of evidence that suggests Momeni was being deceitful immediately after the stabbing.
-Instead of telling Khezar that he and Lee got into an altarcation and that he defended himself, he lies and says that he dropped Lee off at a strip club.
+Instead of telling Khazar that he and Lee got into an altarcation and that he defended himself, he lies and says that he dropped Lee off at a strip club.

 As we learned earlier, Nima Momeni responded to his sister when she began questioning him after Lee's stabbing hit the news in the following days.

-Khezar texted, "I’m gonno [sic] get to the bottom of this and find out what happened to bob," and she asked her brother where he dropped Lee off.
+Khazar texted, "I’m gonno [sic] get to the bottom of this and find out what happened to bob," and she asked her brother where he dropped Lee off.

 "I don’t know what [Lee] ended up doing at the bar or strip club, I just came home," Momeni responded.